TrellixVulnTeam/Stocks-Sentiment-Analyzer_V906/README.md

 DistilBERT is a distilled version of the powerful BERT transformer model — which in-short means — it is a ‘small’ model (only 66 million parameters), and is still super powerful.
 We have used the flair model for calculating the **Prediction Score**.
 Prediction Score is a measure of how well the stock gone to be performing on the basis of past hour tweets.

-We are also comapring the input stock performance with two competitor stocks on a **nltk** trained sentiment analysis model and parses the [FinViz](https://finviz.com/) stock screener for past one week news headlines.
+We are also comapring the input stock performance with two competitor stocks on a **NLTK** trained sentiment analysis model and parses the [FinViz](https://finviz.com/) stock screener for past one week news headlines.

 ## Prerequisites:
 1. Installing PyTorch on Windows